FAQ

 ## linear combinations at once, that is inla.make.lincombs() [note the

 ## plural 's'].
-Here each 'column' define one linear combination
+Here each 'row' define one linear combination

 ##